Vegetable garden trellis

 • Growing green beans - copy and paste into the site search function on your left for more information.

-I am a retired DC; the closer you get to seventy, the more passionate you get about enjoying a long and full-life.
+I am a retired DC; the closer you get to eighty, the more passionate you get about enjoying a long and full-life.
 One small but important discipline for the gardener is two or three minutes of lower back exercises done every morning before getting out of bed.

 Otherwise you will be consulting someone before long.
-Take my word for it; prevention always did make more sense than a cure, and nowhere is it more true than in the garden.
+Take my word for it; prevention always did make more sense than a cure and nowhere is it more true than in the garden.

-Even so, I still also need an adjustment every month or two; with the best will in the world, with heavy turning of the compost pile, or sleeping upright in a plane, most of us need regular spinal care.
+Even so I still also need an adjustment every month or two; with the best will in the world, with heavy turning of the compost pile, or sleeping upright in a plane, most of us need regular spinal care.
 Aim for at least half a dozen treatments every year, but more if you have had serious injuries to your neck or back obviously.

-I once needed 18 treatments in a month when I injured my lower back lifting a heavy patient, but that was the exception that proves the rule.
+I once needed 18 treatments in a month when I injured my lower back lifting a heavy patient but that was the exception that proves the rule.
 Follow this slipped disc diary for more about that.

 But if it seems like you will need to mortgage your house to pay for all the treatment recommended, then move on to another DC; greed I confess has invaded our profession too.